raashidsalih/azure-dbx-cltv/README.md

     - Aggregations based on final dashboard and metric requirements move it into gold tier
 6. Use PowerBI for visualization and dashboarding
     - Leverage Azure Databricks connector to access data
+7. Services can access a singular consistent source of data via Azure Databricks SQL Analytics.
-7. A possible alternative is to use Azure Analysis Services or Azure Synapse Analytics as a semantic layer between Azure Databricks and Power BI, and use the optimized Synapse connector to export gold data sets out of the data lake.
+8. A possible alternative is to use Azure Analysis Services or Azure Synapse Analytics as a semantic layer between Azure Databricks and Power BI, and use the optimized Synapse connector to export gold data sets out of the data lake.
-8. Additional Azure services provides support in terms of governance and security:
+9. Additional Azure services provides support in terms of governance and security:
     - Azure key vault for storing secrets
     - Azure devops for CI/CD and version control.
 Could potentially use Databricks Repos for the same.
     - Azure Monitor for resource based telemetry.
+    - Can consider Databrick's Unity Catalog and Delta Sharing for governance specifically.